papicella/app-sec-snyk-workshop-platform/README.md

 ## What we will do in this hands-on workshop?

 In this workshop we will use the Snyk Platform to monitor and perform application security scans across various different artifacts in the repository.
-This workshop will focus on Snyk Open Source and Snyk Code capability.
+This workshop will focus on Snyk Open Source, Snyk Code, Snyk Container and Snyk IaC capability.

 * [Step 1 - Fork our sample repo into your own GitHub account](#step-1---fork-our-sample-repo-into-your-own-github-account)
 * [Step 2 - Configure GitHub Integration](#step-2---configure-github-integration)